 Sometimes mortgage applications will get declined.
-This could be due to having bad credit or not enough employment history.
-Issues such as these aren’t in fact the reason you’ve been declined.
-This is often because the mortgage was placed to an unsuitable lender or it wasn’t presented in the best manner.
+This could be due to having bad credit or not having enough employment history.
+Issues such as these often aren’t the actual reasons why you’ve been declined.
+Applications are often declined simply because the lender wasn’t suitable.
+Furthermore, having a mortgage application that isn’t presented in the correct manner can also cause problems.

-The market is packed full of lenders who all have different criteria.
+The market is full of lenders each with different criteria.
 Just because one lender says no it doesn’t mean they all will.
-Our expert advisors have secured endless mortgages for those who have previously been declined.
+Our expert advisors have secured mortgages for those that have previously been declined.
 You can always make an enquiry with one of our experts who can talk you through everything.

 Speak to a specialist mortgage broker